Uremia: Dental considerations

 Hemostatic aids should be instituted in cases of excessive bleeding, which is commonly seen in uremia and renal failure.
 To manage postoperative bleeding, primary closure techniques and local hemostatic agents should be used routinely.
-To reduce bleeding during and after a procedure, tranexamic acid, both as a rinse or administered orally, can be used.
+To reduce bleeding during and after a procedure, tranexamic acid, either as a rinse or administered orally, can be used.

 Patients undergoing dialysis are exposed to numerous transfusions and renal failure-related immunosuppression; thus, they are at greater risks of infection by human immunodeficiency virus (HIV) and hepatitis types B and C. It is important to adopt infection control measures to avoid cross-contamination in the dental clinic and prevent risk of exposure to dental personnel.

 A majority of medications are eliminated from the body at least partially by the kidney.
-Due to renal failure, the plasma half-lives of drugs normally excreted in urine will be prolonged, leading to increased toxicity.
+Renal failure prolongs the plasma half-lives of drugs normally excreted in urine, leading to increased toxicity.
 Many drugs which are normally safely administered cannot be given to patients with reduced renal function.
-Besides, some drugs can be given, but the dosage must be reduced.
+Other drugs can be given at a reduced dosage.
 However, in patients undergoing dialysis, reduced plasma half-lives of drugs will be observed.
 Antibiotics of the aminoglycoside and tetracycline families need to be avoided due to their nephrotoxicities.
 The antibiotics of choice are penicillins, clindamycin, and cephalosporins, which can be administered at normal doses even if the therapeutic range will be extended.
 For analgesics, paracetamol is the option of choice for cases of episodic pain.
 Aspirin is characterized by an anti-platelet activity and thus its use should be avoided in uremic patients.
 The challenge in pharmacotherapy for patients with renal disease is to maintain a medication's therapeutic level within a narrow range in order to avoid subtherapeutic dosing and toxicity.